Last reviewed on 31 March 2021

-Although social media is incredibly useful as a way of staying in touch at the moment, you’re probably being inundated with posts about coronavirus.
-There was a COVID-19 related tweet every 45 milliseconds in early March, for example.
-In addition, your friends might be sharing information on WhatsApp and other messaging apps, which hasn’t been verified.
+Although social media is incredibly useful as a way of staying in touch at the moment, you’re probably being inundated with tweets, Facebook posts and WhatsApp messages about COVID-19.
+Many of these messages will contain information that hasn't been verified.

-Recent research by Ofcom revealed that around a quarter (27%) of UK adults have come across false or misleading information about COVID-19 in the last week – down from 50% in April.
-From conspiracy theories to miracle cures, fake news is hampering the fight against the disease and could also be having a negative impact on your mental wellbeing.
+Recent research by Ofcom in March 2021 revealed that more than a quarter (28%) of UK adults had come across claims about coronavirus that could be considered false or misleading in the last week.
+From conspiracy theories to miracle cures to vaccine myths, fake news is hampering the fight against the disease and could also be having a negative impact on your mental wellbeing.
 You might feel overwhelmed by the sheer amount of information, anxious about what you’re seeing and stressed as you don’t know what to believe.

 When you experience this kind of cognitive overload, you might make decisions you wouldn’t normally make.
 Feelings can run high in difficult times and social media can become the place to vent.
 You might even feel pressured into doing something that feels risky or that is against government advice.